Gloria Vanderbilt: Early life

-The story of the trial was told in the 1980 Barbara Goldsmith book Little Gloria...
-Happy at Last and a 1982 NBC miniseries based on it, which was nominated for six Emmy Awards and a Golden Globe Award.
+The story of the trial was told in the 1980 Barbara Goldsmith book, Little Gloria...
+Happy at Last, and a 1982 NBC miniseries of the same name based on it, which was nominated for six Emmy Awards and a Golden Globe Award.
 Actress Jennifer Dundas played Gloria.

 Vanderbilt attended the Greenvale School on Long Island; Miss Porter's School in Farmington, Connecticut; and then the Wheeler School in Providence, Rhode Island, as well as the Art Students League in New York City, developing the artistic talent for which she would become increasingly known during her career.
 When Vanderbilt came of age and took control of her trust fund, she cut her mother off entirely, though they later were reconciled.
-Her mother died in Los Angeles in 1965.
+Her mother died in Los Angeles, in 1965.

+Following the death of her paternal grandmother Alice Claypoole Vanderbilt in 1934, Gloria inherited approximately $880,000.
+Upon reaching her majority, the value of Gloria's inheritance fund from her father and grandmother had grown to approximately $4,717,000.

 Career

 Theater arts

 From 1954 to 1963, Vanderbilt applied herself to acting.
-She studied acting at the Neighborhood Playhouse with teacher Sanford Meisner and debuted in 1954 in The Swan, staged at Pocono Playhouse in Mountainhome, Pennsylvania.
-In 1955 she appeared on Broadway as Elsie in a revival of William Saroyan's The Time of Your Life.
-Vanderbilt also appeared in a number of live and filmed television dramas including Playhouse 90, Studio One in Hollywood and The Dick Powell Show.
-She made an appearance in a two-part episode of The Love Boat in 1981.
-Other TV programs on which she appeared include Person to Person with Edward R. Murrow, The Tonight Show Starring Johnny Carson, The Oprah Winfrey Show, Live! with Kelly and Michael and CBS News Sunday Morning.
+She studied acting at the Neighborhood Playhouse, with teacher Sanford Meisner, and debuted in 1954, in The Swan, staged at Pocono Playhouse in Mountainhome, Pennsylvania.
+In 1955, she appeared on Broadway, as Elsie, in a revival of William Saroyan's The Time of Your Life.
+Vanderbilt also appeared in a number of live and filmed television dramas, including Playhouse 90, Studio One in Hollywood, and The Dick Powell Show.
+She made an appearance in a two-part episode of The Love Boat, in 1981.
+Other TV programs on which she appeared include Person to Person, with Edward R. Murrow, The Tonight Show Starring Johnny Carson, The Oprah Winfrey Show, Live! with Kelly and Michael and CBS News Sunday Morning.

 Fashion

 Vanderbilt began her career as a fashion model when she was 15 years old, appearing in Harper's Bazaar.

 During the 1970s, Vanderbilt ventured into the fashion business itself, first with Glentex, licensing her name and a collection of her paintings for a line of scarves.
 In 1976, Indian designer Mohan Murjani's Murjani Corporation proposed launching a line of designer jeans carrying Vanderbilt's signature embroidered on the back pocket, as well as her swan logo.
 Her jeans were more tightly fitted than other jeans of that time and were an immediate success with customers.

-In 1978, Vanderbilt sold the rights to her name to the Murjani Group and re-launched her own company, GV Ltd, which she had founded in 1976.
+In 1978, Vanderbilt sold the rights to her name to the Murjani Group and relaunched her own company, GV Ltd, which she had founded in 1976.
 With her company, she launched dresses, blouses, sheets, shoes, leather goods, liqueurs, and accessories.
 In the period from 1982 to 2002, L'Oreal launched eight fragrances under the brand name Gloria Vanderbilt.
-Murjan sold rights to the name Gloria Vanderbilt to the owners of Gitano Group Inc. in 1988.
+Murjani sold rights to the name Gloria Vanderbilt to the owners of Gitano Group Inc. in 1988.

 Jones Apparel Group acquired the rights to Gloria Vanderbilt jeans in 2002.

+Gloria Vanderbilt herself became an icon thanks to the numerous portrait shots.